I Tried 12 AI Movie Posters. The Best Ones Used Less Text Than I Expected.

 The prompt line I now use:

 The title is the primary readable text.
 The tagline is secondary.
 The credit block is small and decorative.
-Do not add critic quotes, fake awards, random dates, or extra names.That one sentence reduced most of the junk text.
+Keep critic quotes, awards, random dates, and extra names out of the poster.That one sentence reduced most of the junk text.

 Rule 3: pick a genre grammar